How to Make DIY Lego Display Shelves

-- If you are using two or more colors on the display you’ll need to tape off anything that you don’t want painted with the first coat of paint.
+If you are using two or more colors on the display you’ll need to tape off anything that you don’t want to be painted with the first coat of paint.
 (Especially if you are using spray paint.)
 I chose to do spray paint because it is more smooth upon application.

-- After the first color has finished drying you’ll want to re-tape and protect your shiny new color from getting the other color on it.
-I ended up covering what I had already painted in newspaper to avoid sprays.
+After the first color has finished drying you’ll want to re-tape and protect your shiny new color from getting the other color on it.
+I ended up covering what I had already painted with newspaper to avoid sprays.

 Step 7: Mounting

 You will want to locate the studs in your wall for hanging the shelf because of the weight of it.
 I got this stud finder for my husband and it works very well!
 If you are not able to locate or utilize one of the studs you’ll want to have wall anchors.

 Once you’ve decided how you’re going to hold up the lego shelf, pre-drill 2 holes in the top and bottom pieces, as well as the middle section.
 Have someone help you hold the display up as you mount it onto the wall.

 If you need some new Lego sets to fill up your new Lego shelf, check out these hot Lego deals!

 Trending DIY Projects